gbarkerz/AccessibleSolitaire/README.md

 - "Menu, Button"
 - "Next card, Button"

-All cards in the upturned card piles or target card piles behave like switches, with a toggled state to indicate whether a card has been selected in preparation for moving it.
-As such, the screen reader will announce them as switches and either On or Off depending on their toggled state.
-For example, if the Ace of Clubs is shown in the Clubs target card piles, a screen reader will say either "OFF, Ace of Clubs, Switch" or "ON, Ace of Clubs, Switch".
+All cards in the upturned card piles or target card piles behave like buttons, whose names include the word "selected" if the card has been selected in readiness to move the card.
+For example, if the Ace of Clubs is shown in the Clubs target card piles, a screen reader will say either "Ace of Clubs, button" or "Ace of Clubs, selected, button".

 When the screen reader encounters a card in one of the dealt card piles, it announces the details of the card.
 The details always include the rank and suit of the card if the card is face-up, or the phrase "Face down" if the card is face-down.
 The details also include the position of the card in the dealt card pile, the count of cards in that pile, and whether the card is selected.
 For example: "10 of Diamonds, selected, 3 of 4".
 The screen reader might also announce which dealt card pile the card is in, as either its "dealt card pile" or "list pile".

 The screen reader can be moved directly to an element in the game by touching the element, or by swiping right or left to have TalkBack move to the next or previous element respectively.
 When navigating forward by swipe gesture, TalkBack will announce the container of the dealt card piles as: "Dealt card piles".

 The screen reader also announces details in response to some specific actions that are taken in the game.
 For example:

 - When selecting a card in a dealt card pile: "3 of Clubs, selected, 3 of 3 in dealt card pile 3".
 - When a card has been moved from a dealt card pile up to a target card pile, and the next card in the pile is turned face-up: "Moved Ace of Hearts, Revealed Jack of Diamonds, 4 of 4 in dealt card pile 5".
 - When the Next Card button is tapped and two cards are turned over: "5 of Hearts, 6 of Spades on top".
 - When the Next Card button is tapped and the pile becomes empty: “9 of spades, 3 of Diamonds on top.
 No cards left in remaining cards pile”.
 - When the topmost upturned card is selected: “3 of Diamonds selected”.